-Ron "Tater Salad" White is a stand-up comedian.
+Actually, we did get caught once, me and my wife were having sex, when the housekeeper walked in on us.
+Which is a lot better than the reverse.Ron "Tater Salad" White is a stand-up comedian.
 He first gained fame in the early 2000s as a member of the Blue Collar Comedy Tour, in association with fellow comedians Bill Engvall, Jeff Foxworthy and Larry The Cable Guy.
 He is easily the most vulgar of the four, with his albums regularly carrying "explicit content" warnings.White's first major comedy album, Drunk in Public, was a commercial success, going gold in the wake of the Blue Collar tour's peak of success.
-One of his most notable jokes is a long Shaggy Dog Story wherein he is arrested for public intoxication.YMMV about his works here.
+One of his most notable jokes is a long Shaggy Dog Story wherein he is arrested for public intoxication.

 Ron and his comedy provide examples of the following:

 - The Alcoholic: The Sophisticated as Hell variant (see below).
 He always performs with a glass in his hand and gets increasingly inebriated as the show goes on, even making a joke of it when he had a large number of the water bottles most comedians used... and then got rid of them in favor of his decanter.
 He used to drink whiskey on stage, but has since started drinking his own brand of tequila.
 This habit makes nights when he has to perform multiple shows interesting, to say the least, for later audiences.

 - He hosted the Jeff Foxworthy Roast, but became more and more visibly drunk as it went on, to the point that Larry finally had to take over for him.